Eubacterium hallii as Next Generation Probiotics

 E. hallii is an anaerobic, Gram-positive, catalase-negative bacterium belonging to the Lachnospiraceae family of the phylum Firmicutes that is present in both murine and human faeces.
 These bacteria are represented by a rigid cell wall.
 They are non-motile.
 E. hallii is a butyrate-producing species.
 Interestingly, unlike other intestinal isolates such as Roseburia and Faecalibacterium that produce butyric acid from monosaccharides, E. hallii also can produce butyrate from lactate and acetate in low pH environments, such as the proximal small intestine.
 It is considered as the common gut microbe that contributes to intestinal propionate formation.
 E. hallii has been widely used in the pharmaceutical, food and feed industries.
 For example, it has been used to treat complications associated with insulin resistance, such as dyslipidemia, Cushing’s syndrome, type 1 diabetes mellitus, endocrine diseases, etc.

-Graphical summary of <em>E. hallii</em> interactions in gut epithelium responsible for maintaining host health.
+Graphical summary of E. hallii interactions in gut epithelium responsible for maintaining host health.
 Fig.1 Graphical summary of E. hallii interactions in gut epithelium responsible for maintaining host health.
-(Almeida, 2020)
+1

-E. hallii for Disease Treatment
+E. hallii and Disease

-An altered intestinal microbiota composition is associated with insulin resistance and type 2 diabetes mellitus.
+Metabolic Disease An altered intestinal microbiota composition is associated with insulin resistance and type 2 diabetes mellitus.
 Scientists previously identified increased intestinal levels of Eubacterium hallii in metabolic syndrome subjects who received a faecal transplant from a lean donor.
 To further assess the effects of E. hallii on insulin sensitivity, we orally treated obese and diabetic db/db mice with alive E. hallii and glycerol or heat inactive E. hallii as control.
 Experimental results showed that oral active E. hallii improved insulin sensitivity and significantly increased energy expenditure in db/db mice with severe insulin resistance.
 It was found that treatment with active E. hallii increased fecal butyric acid concentration and changed bile acid metabolism.
 These findings suggested that E. hallii administration potentially altered the function of the intestinal microbiome and that microbial metabolites may contribute to the improved metabolic phenotype, which potentially contributes to the beneficial effects of E. hallii treatment on insulin sensitivity in obese and diabetic db/db mice.

-<em>E. hallii</em> treatment improves insulin sensitivity and energy expenditure.
-Fig.2 E. hallii treatment improves insulin sensitivity and energy expenditure.
-(Udayappan, 2016)
+E. hallii treatment improves insulin sensitivity and energy expenditure.
+Fig.2 E. hallii treatment improves insulin sensitivity and energy expenditure.2

-What Services Can We Provide for E. halliiat Creative Biolabs?
+What Services Can We Provide for E. hallii at Creative Biolabs?

 E. hallii Related Products at Creative Biolabs